Things To Do In Kadıköy, Istanbul: Asian Side Guide

 A plate of Middle Eastern food including hummus, baba ganoush, stuffed grape leaves, seasoned carrots, and a creamy pasta salad.

-You could also argue that Kadikoy is cheaper than the European side.
+Kadıköy is often cheaper than central European-side areas, particularly for casual food and drinks.
 You’ll find prices a little lower, although, of course, you can find places to splurge if you choose to do so.

 The more authentic way of life on this side of the city means that you’ll see less tourist prices and more regular ones instead.